promesante/accounts-api/README.md

 ## Implementation Strategy and Post Series Structure ##

-The aspects exposed above in sections **Endpoints** and **Application Structure** will determine post series' structure, as well as the implementation path exposed below, along [pull request](https://github.com/promesante/accounts-api/pulls?q=is%3Apr+is%3Aclosed) sequence, in the following iterative approch:
+The aspects just exposed in the previous two sections, **Endpoints** and **Application Structure**, will determine post series' structure, as well as the implementation path exposed below, along [pull request](https://github.com/promesante/accounts-api/pulls?q=is%3Apr+is%3Aclosed) sequence, in the following iterative approch:

 1. **account view**: [part 2](https://promesante.github.io/2021/04/28/clojure_repl_driven_development_part_2.html) of this series
     1. database